tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 This type can now be used as a template parameter by template classes, and the template code can access its static string member.
 Because of this additional, but necessary, indirection it is called a *string provider*.

- - **line 5** defines the recursion which advances through the string step by step, while appending earch character to the result type list.
+ - **line 5** defines the recursion which advances through the string step by step, while appending each character to the result type list.
 This is basically the same as in the example where we used variadic character type lists, but some more mechanics are needed to iterate the string provider.
  - **line 15** defines the recursion abort step.
 As soon as we trip on the zero character which terminates the string, we also terminate the list.
  - **line 20** is the easy-to-use wrapper which is meant to be used by the user.
 It takes a single string provider parameter and extracts any other needed parameter from it.